The Optimal DX Research Blog

 • Supplementation with 300 mg/day of CoQ10 for eight weeks significantly increased plasma CoQ10 from 1.08 to 3.24 ug/mL, a change that significantly correlated with improved brachial flow-mediated dilation.
 Improvements were most pronounced in subjects with more severe endothelial and mitochondrial dysfunction (measured by lactate/pyruvate ratios in the plasma).

-• A dose of 400 mg/day of CoQ10 as ubiquinol over three months led to significant peripheral endothelial function improvement in heart failure patients with reduced ejection fraction.
+• Over three months, a dose of 400 mg/day of CoQ10 as ubiquinol led to significant improvement of peripheral endothelial function in heart failure patients with reduced ejection fraction.

 • Combining CoQ10 with selenium supplementation significantly reduced CVD and all-cause mortality in healthy subjects over five years.
 Fructosamine levels were also reduced.
 Cardioprotective effects were most pronounced in those with serum selenium below 85 ug/L (1.08 umol/L).
 Selenium is required for the thioredoxin reductase enzyme that reduces CoQ10 to its bioactive ubiquinol form.